tytydraco/yessleep/out/Murder_was_legal_in_my_town_of_Brightwood_Pines_I_didnt_question_it_until_I_started_getting_toothache_Then_I_was_questioning_my_whole_existence.md

 She was smiling, before lifting a finger and pressing it to her lips in a shushing motion.

-There was something in her hand, a rectangular device which perfectly melded into her hand pointing directly at me.
+There was something in her hand, a rectangular device which perfectly melded into her palm pointing directly at me.

 “Annalise?”